top of page

 1. Generational Wealth Was Structurally Prevented

 Post-Reconstruction, Black Americans were systematically excluded from the mechanisms of wealth accumulation.
 The FHA's redlining policies weren't just discriminatory—they were wealth-extraction instruments that locked Black families out of homeownership while subsidizing white middle-class equity.
 Over three generations, that policy differential compounded into trillions in lost intergenerational wealth.
+What was passed down wasn't capital.
+It was resilience in the absence of capital.

 2. Income Inequality Becomes Wealth Inequality at Scale